kevinxiaomba/cluster-agent/README.md

 ## Configuration properties

 The ClusterAgent behavior is driven by configuration settings.
 Refer to the [list of configuration settings](https://github.com/Appdynamics/cluster-agent/blob/master/docs/configs.md) for details

+## Support
+Support is provided by the author.
+Please post your inquiries and bug reports in the [Issues](https://github.com/Appdynamics/cluster-agent/issues) area.
+To expedite issue resolution, please include the first 30 lines of logs with the ClusterAgent version and AppDynamics controller version, along with the log of the actual error.